 We use a range of tuna species across our various brands – Skipjack, Yellowfin, Albacore and Bigeye – all of which are wild caught in the Pacific, Indian and Atlantic Oceans.

 Thai Union is committed to sourcing 100% of our branded tuna from fisheries that are either Marine Stewardship Council (MSC) certified, or engaged in Fishery Improvement Projects (FIPs) to move them towards MSC certification.
+To view our latest update, click here to download the Tuna Commitment 2017 Progress Report.

 For Thai Union, sustainably sourced tuna is tuna from fisheries that are certified according to standards by the Marine Stewardship Council (MSC) or are in Fishery Improvement Projects (FIPs) that move the fishery towards MSC certification.